Eren121/ns3-roce/simulation/src/internet/doc/tcp.rst

 * class :cpp:class:`TcpSocketFactory`:  This is used by the layer-4 protocol instance to create TCP sockets of the right type.

-There are presently two implementations of TCP available for |ns3|.
+There are presently three implementations of TCP available for |ns3|.

 * a natively implemented TCP for ns-3
 * support for the `Network Simulation Cradle (NSC) <http://www.wand.net.nz/~stj2/nsc/>`_
+* support for `Direct Code Exectution (DCE) <http://http://www.nsnam.org/~thehajime/ns-3-dce-doc/getting-started.html>`_

 It should also be mentioned that various ways of combining virtual machines with |ns3| makes available also some additional TCP implementations, but